Beaver Valley Sustainable Tourism Strategy

 Grey County is working with partners to develop the first sustainable tourism strategy and three-year action plan for the Beaver Valley Corridor.
 This corridor runs north from the village of Flesherton through the Niagara Escarpment, through the communities of Kimberley and Eugenia to the town of Thornbury.

 Grey County is a renowned four-season tourism destination.
 The popularity of our region is growing year over year as visitors discover our beautiful scenery and unique offerings, but visitor amenities and tourism infrastructure are limited.
-At this point, there has been no collaborative approach given to the strategic management of this scenic natural asset.
-A sustainable tourism strategy will help Grey County and partners work together to realize the economic benefits of the Beaver Valley Corridor in a way that balances nature conservation with sustainable development for and with communities.
+The Beaver Valley is a cherished corridor within the County and it is important to our communities that this region is respectfully enjoyed.
+It’s also important to understand the value the Beaver Valley holds.
+Project partners recognize the need to frame tourism development and management in a way that balances the economic, social/cultural, and environmental needs and opportunities for tourism, while responding to and recognizing visitor needs.

-The Beaver Valley Sustainable Tourism Strategy and supporting action plan will address the following objectives:
+The Beaver Valley Sustainable Tourism Strategy and supporting action plan was developed to address the following objectives:

 - Understanding the background and context surrounding tourism in the Beaver Valley Corridor.